mesosphere/marathon/docs/docs/multirole.md

 The group `enforceRole` property is settable only for top-level groups; when enabled, it forces all **new** services in that group (or in subgroups) to use the group role, and receive the group role as a default.
 Existing services still must be migrated to multi-role, by modifying the respective "role" field for each of the existing services.

-As an example, let's say we have deployed the following sleeper app, using the default role:
+As an example, let's say we have deployed the following bigbusiness app, using the default role:

 ```
 {
-  "id": "/dev/sleeper",
+  "id": "/dev/bigbusiness",
   "cmd": "set; sleep 3600",
   "instances": 10,
   "cpus": 0.05,